Market Analysts see Kellanova Co [K] gaining to $67. Time to buy?

 DA Davidson have made an estimate for Kellanova Co shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 01, 2024.
 While these analysts kept the previous recommendation, Citigroup raised their target price to Neutral.
 The new note on the price target was released on February 01, 2024, representing the official price target for Kellanova Co stock.
 Previously, the target price had yet another raise to $56, while Wells Fargo analysts kept a Equal Weight rating on K stock.
 On November 09, 2023, analysts decreased their price target for K shares from 57 to 55.

-Kellanova Co [K] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.26.
-With this latest performance, K shares dropped by -1.19% in over the last four-week period, additionally sinking by -3.44% over the last 6 months – not to mention a drop of -10.44% in the past year of trading.
+Kellanova Co [K] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.20.
+With this latest performance, K shares dropped by -0.80% in over the last four-week period, additionally sinking by -4.72% over the last 6 months – not to mention a drop of -12.53% in the past year of trading.

 Kellanova Co’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.41 and a Current Ratio set at 0.66.